ballerina-attic/microservices-observability/README.md

 ```
 Define the log level for the Ballerina services.

-To start the ballerina services using the configuration file, run the following command
+To start the Ballerina services using the configuration file, run the following command
 ```
    $ ballerina run --config travel_agency/ballerina.conf <package_name>
 ```
 When you execute the ```ballerina run``` command from the ```microservices-observability/guide/``` location (where the `ballerina.conf` file is), the configuration file will get applied to every service that you are starting.
 Therefore, you don't need to pass the `--config` argument explicitly.

 ### Tracing
-You can monitor ballerina services using in built tracing capabilities of Ballerina.
+You can monitor Ballerina services using in-built tracing capabilities of Ballerina.
 We'll use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system.
 Follow the below steps to use tracing with Ballerina.
 - Add below configurations to the `ballerina.conf` file
 ```